 Atlanta Hawks vs Indiana Pacers: Starting Lineups

-The Atlanta Hawks and the Indiana Pacers are getting ready to tip off their game tonight in Atlanta and both teams just announced their starting lineups:
+The Atlanta Hawks and the Indiana Pacers are about to tip-off tonight's game at State Farm Arena and both teams have announced their starting lineups:

 G- Trae Young